 Leek: After cutting off the green part and root end, quarter the leek lengthwise.
 Slice into 1/4" pieces.
 Put the chopped leeks into a bowl of water and agitate to remove any sand or grit.
 After a few minutes, scoop out the leeks to leave behind sand and grit.

 Carrots: Cut the carrots into 1/2" long slices (a roll cut is best here).
 Put the cut carrots into a bowl.

-Sweet potato: Cut the sweet potato into chunks that can fit onto a spoon (about 1/2" on a side).
+Sweet potato: Peel if you like.
+Cut the sweet potato into chunks that can fit onto a spoon (about 1/2" on a side).
 Uneven is OK (and unavoidable).
 Put the sweet potato in a bowl large enough to also hold the squash.

 If using a kabocha squash, peel part or all of the squash (the peel is edible).
 If using another squash (like butternut), peel it.
 Cut the squash into bite size pieces.
 Uneven is OK (and unavoidable).
 Put the squash in a bowl with the sweet potato.

 Napa cabbage: Separate the white part of the napa from the leafy part.
 Roughly chop the green parts of the napa cabbage, with the goal of pieces that will fit on a spoon without trouble (no long dangling).